-Some people call on the assistance of substances like alcohol or mood altering behaviours to make life more tolerable.
-It at least offers the illusion of being in control of mood; for a time.
+Some people call on the assistance of substances like alcohol or mood-altering behaviours to make life more tolerable.
+Alcohol addiction at least offers the illusion of being in control of mood; for a time.

 In the co-dependent relationship there is a subtext of plaintive hope: If only that person would be what I need them to be then everything would be alright.
 This matches the alcoholic’s vain hope of gaining control over their consumption of alcohol.

 One of the driving forces in the struggle for control in a relationship is fear.
 A codependent person fears the loss of their loved one; and with good reason.
 The relationship with alcohol may not only claim someone’s body and mind, it may well result in death.
 The alcoholic meanwhile fears the loss of alcohol and anything that shields him/her from the truth of the alcohol use disorder.